Metaloziz/native_js/README.md

 Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

 Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

+Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.